DNP

 Clinical Affiliations

-Nurse anesthesia students spend 21 months in clinical learning alongside CRNAs and anesthesiologists.
-Clinical hour requirements average 32–40 hours of operating room time per week and by graduation, graduates exceed the minimum clinical requirements set forth by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
+Nurse anesthesia residents spend 21 months in clinical learning alongside CRNAs and anesthesiologists.
+Clinical hour requirements average 32–40 hours of operating room time per week.
+By graduation, residents exceed the minimum clinical requirements set forth by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
 The COA requires a minimum of 2,000 clinical hours and 650 cases for graduation.
-Students move throughout their clinical experiences utilizing graduated clinical privilege levels allowing for more autonomy and independence as they progress.
+Residents move throughout their clinical experiences utilizing graduated clinical privilege levels, allowing for more autonomy and independence as they progress.

 Career Outlook